Sprite287/DogTrackerV2/README.md

     *   **Testing:** Perform final end-to-end testing in a staging environment that mirrors production as closely as possible.
     *   **Deployment:** Deploy to the chosen hosting platform (e.g., Heroku, AWS, DigitalOcean, PythonAnywhere).

-## 5. Current Standing
+## 5. Current Status

-*   **We have successfully COMPLETED Phase 1 and Phase 2.**
+*   **We have successfully COMPLETED Phases 1, 2, 3, and 4.**
-*   The application has a solid foundation with working CRUD operations for Dogs, Appointments, and Medicines.
-*   HTMX is effectively used for dynamic UI updates, providing a smooth user experience for these core features.
-*   Modal interactions (opening, closing, scroll restoration) are stable.
-*   Server-side validation is in place, though the display of in-modal error messages has been deferred to the Polish phase.
+*   The application has evolved from a basic dog rescue management system to a comprehensive rescue management platform with:
+    *   Professional-grade veterinary medicine tracking with categorized organization
+    *   Advanced calendar integration with automated reminder generation
+    *   Central dashboard showing overdue and today's critical items
+    *   Sophisticated HTMX-powered user interface with comprehensive error handling
+*   **Phase 4 Achievement Highlights:**
+    *   **Central Dashboard**: New landing page prioritizing urgent overdue items and today's schedule
+    *   **User-Friendly Interface**: Improved button labeling and intuitive navigation
+    *   **Technical Excellence**: Resolved template caching and Jinja2 scoping issues
-*   **We are now ready to begin Phase 3: Advanced Features**, starting with either "Reminders/Calendar Integration" or "Basic Reporting/Analytics."
+*   **We are now ready to begin Phase 5: Dog History & Details Enhancement**, focusing on comprehensive dog history tracking and enhanced details page organization.

 ## 6. Future Considerations / Potential Enhancements Beyond Current Phases